Below are the answers to some of our most frequently asked questions. Click on your question in the list to go directly to the answer you seek.

-A. Call 601-774-9297 and ask to speak to the library director.
+A. We are a fine free library system.
+You may call 601-774-9297 and ask to speak to the library director.
 We can work out a payment plan that’s right for your circumstances.
 We want to help you keep using the library!

 Q. What if I find an old book someone in my family never returned?
 Or that I forgot to turn in?
 Will I be in trouble if I turn it in?

 A. You probably cannot imagine how happy librarians are to get books back when they thought they were gone forever!
 So of course we make it extremely easy to bring back those books.
 We have drop boxes at each branch or you may return the materials during our open hours.